 Places to visit in Croatia

-The following are my notes on some of the highlights in Croatia, covering them in roughly a south-to-north order:
+I’ve had the pleasure of traveling in Croatia not just once but thrice.
+The following are my notes on some of the highlights in Croatia, covering them in roughly a south-to-north order.

 The old city of Dubrovnik was once a maritime city-state with a wealth and influence rivalling that of Venice.
 Today, with its still intact Medieval city walls and its many churches, monasteries and palaces, it is quite possibly the most picturesque place in Croatia.